our research explained

 In advanced healthcare settings, more than half of babies born before 28 weeks survive.
 However, around a third of those born between 28 and 32 weeks will have lifelong disability, including cerebral palsy, severely impaired cognitive functions, and psychiatric disorders such as attention deficit and hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).

 Even babies born ‘late preterm’ (between 32 and 37 weeks) are at increased risk of neonatal mortality and morbidity, including increased rates of cerebral palsy and lower IQ.

 Although extreme prematurity leads to the most severe problems, even being born a few weeks early can have significant adverse effects, such as an increased need for special educational support at school.

-What is the current treatment for preterm infants affected by brain damage?
+What is the current treatment for preterm infants affected by brain injury?

 There are currently no treatments to repair this brain injury, therefore the most important strategy is one that promotes regeneration of the damaged brain.
 Diagnosis of the injury is not available until days or weeks after birth.

 what is the premstem project?